Introducing CGHE’s Summer 2016 Interns!

 Hi, my name is Susan Buckenmaier and I am a recent graduate from Dickinson College with a BS in biochemistry and molecular biology and a minor in chemistry.
 During my time at Dickinson, I was a cadet in the Blue Mountain Battalion, and am now a 2LT in the US Army Reserves in the 48th CSH stationed at Ft.
 Meade, MD.
 Alongside this internship, I am taking courses towards an MPH in epidemiology at the University of Maryland, College Park.
 Looking into the future, I would love to apply my educational background and help fight the obesity epidemic that is growing in the United States.
 I am really looking forward to my summer at CGHE and I know that it will be impactful on both my education and future career.
 I expect that I will receive a hands-on education in global health and the impact this field has on the US national policy and the relationship we have with our international partners.

 My name is Timothy Faerber and I am a rising senior at the University of Michigan earning a BS in Interdisciplinary Physics with a minor in Astronomy and Astrophysics.
 During my first two years at the University of Michigan I was a member of the Men’s Varsity Swimming and Diving team.
-So far I have been working mostly with the Assessment, Modeling and Evaluation (AME) department at CGHE, learning how statistical models are used to find otherwise unseen trends in data sets.
+So far I have been working mostly with the Assessment, Monitoring and Evaluation (AME) division at CGHE, learning how statistical models are used to find otherwise unseen trends in data sets.
 I am very excited to learn more about Global Health initiatives this summer and see what kind of future impact I can have on the industry.